Who Prescribes Medication for Mental Health? A Simple, Clear Guide

 Can a Therapist Prescribe Medication?

-• Clinical Nurse Specialists (PCNSs) – when focused on psychiatric care.
+• Clinical Nurse Specialists (CNSs) in psychiatric roles

 Do Counselors Prescribe Medication?

-• You stay knowledgeable and engaged in your care
+• You – active involvement in your care

-Together, this team helps you heal mentally, emotionally, and physically.
+Together, this team helps you heal mentally and emotionally.

 Provider